Maritoni Fernandez

-Maritoni Fernandez Moynihan-Dayrit (born Antonita Maria Carmen Fernandez Moynihan; March 31, 1969) is a Filipino character actress, model and entrepreneur.
+Maritoni Fernandez Moynihan-Dayrit (born Antonita Maria Carmen Fernandez Moynihan; March 31, 1969) is a Filipino former actress and entrepreneur.

 Family

 Fernandez is the daughter of Antony Moynihan, 3rd Baron Moynihan, who was English with some Irish roots, and a Filipina mother.
 She is niece to Colin Moynihan, the current Baron Moynihan and former head of the British Olympic Association.
 She is the mother of actress Lexi Fernandez, who was a former GMA Network contract artist.
 On September 10, 2016, her sister, Maria Aurora Moynihan, was killed in the Philippines.

 Career

 As an adult, Fernandez became a commercial model and actress in the Philippines, adopting the screen name Maritoni Fernandez.
 She has had considerable success as a screen actress, figuring in many movies with the respected Filipino actor Fernando Poe, Jr. and appearing in the award-winning Hong Kong film Days of Being Wild by acclaimed director Wong Kar-wai.

 In 1993, Fernandez was linked to the Brunei beauties affair.

 On her 30th birthday, Fernandez was diagnosed with breast cancer and has since undergone a lumpectomy in the United States.
 In remission, she has been serving as a spokesperson for breast cancer patients and survivors in the Philippines and abroad.

 Fernandez is an owner of Herb-All Organic Trading Corporation, a food supplement company specializing in "young barley" powder and other natural health supplements.
 Simple Thoughts, her easy text floral service Bella Regalo, RSVP Event Planning and Design, and Just Desserts in addition to her jobs as commercial model and actress in television soap operas for a major Philippine television network.
 She resides with her children in Makati.